kevin-crook-ucb/ucb_w205_crook_supplement/2018_summer/synch_session_agendas/synch_02.md

 Warning: each assignment has the same header.
 The header applies to all of 2, 3, 4, and 5.
 Do only the detailed in the assignment part below the header.

+(krc - as far as I've gotten with formatting)

 ## SQL Tutorial

 <https://www.w3schools.com/sql/default.asp>